abhishek-kumar-code/Redfish_Public/Specification.md

 The JSON object shall include a property named "value" whose value is a JSON array containing an entry for the [service root](#service-root-request) and each resource that is a direct child of the service root.

-Each entry shall be represented as a JSON object and shall include a "name" property whose value is a user-friendly name of the resource, a "kind" property whose value is "Singleton" for individual resources (including collection resources) or "EntitySet" for top-level resource collections, and a "url" property whose value is the relative URL for the top-level resource.
+Each entry shall be represented as a JSON object and shall include a "name" property whose value is a user-friendly name of the resource, a "kind" property whose value is "Singleton" for individual Resources (including Resource Collections) or "EntitySet" for top-level Resource Collections, and a "url" property whose value is the relative URL for the top-level Resource.

 #### Resource responses